TalatNaeem/TalatNaeem/README.md

 ### 👯 **I’m looking to collaborate on** ...
 Programming and development projects.
-I have also done work on machine/deep learning projects and like to contribute in them as well.
-And I am aspiring Full Stack Developer and want to collaborate in those projects as well..
+Apart from my job I also work on side projects and joined few communities to collaborate different projects.
+And always try to learn new technologies and work on my programming solving techniques.

 ### 🛠️ **My technical skills and technologies** ...
 ![Linux](https://img.shields.io/badge/-Linux-000?style=flat-square&logo=linux)